Soname-Solutions/salmon/README.md

 2. Run `pre-commit install` afterwards.
 3. Make sure you have `.pre-commit-config.yaml` file (it is already a part of repository).

+If you're interested in contributing to our project by adding a new AWS service, please refer to our guide: [Steps to Integrate New AWS Service](docs/adding_aws_service_integration.md).

 #### Before You Submit a Pull Request:
 To make things easy and keep our codebase clean, we use Black for code formatting.
 Here are steps to set it up:
 1. Install the required packages (including pre-commit) by running: